NadeeraSilvaa/React-Auth-Firebase/README.md

 React Firebase Authentication

 ## Description
 This is a simple React application that implements user authentication using Firebase.
 Users can register, log in, and log out.
-The application demonstrates how to integrate Firebase Authentication with a React application using functional components and React Hooks.
+The<br> application demonstrates how to integrate Firebase Authentication with a React application using functional components and React Hooks.

 ## Table of Contents
 - [Technologies Used](#technologies-used)